-Now the food should not be squeezed out of the stomach hurriedly or in too short a time, as the longer the food remains in the stomach the better it is mixed with the digestive juice of the stomach and that much more digestion of the food An interesting experiment whereby digestion of food in the stomach was Dr. Barton actually photographed in the form of moving pictures is recorded in the British Medical Journal by Dr. J. Russell Reynolds.
+Now the food should not be squeezed out of the stomach hur-

+riedly or in too short a time, as the longer the food remains in the stomach the better it is mixed with the digestive juice of the stomach and that much more digestion of the food occurs.
+An interesting experiment whereby digestion of food in the stomach was actually photographed in the form of moving pictures is recorded in the British Medical Journal by Dr. J. Russell Reynolds.

-The moving pictures showed that parts as far as digestion is conbe some pressure from the amount over the other. or weight of food.
-When this presinto the second part.
-When this second part gets enough food or weight in it, the muscle walls of the stomagainst the food, and the food is forced into the third part-the part intestine into which the food enters when its digestion in the stomach is complete.
+The moving pictures showed that be some pressure from the amount over the other. or weight of food.
+When this pressure gets to a certain height the in it, the muscle walls of the stomach begin to squeeze or contract against the food, and the food is nearest the opening into the small intestine into which the food enters when its digestion in the stomach is complete.